When Buffalo Springfield Performed Their Final Concert

-Young had previously bailed on the band for their performance at the Monterey International Pop Festival in June of 1967.
+Young had previously bailed on the band for its performance at the Monterey International Pop Festival in June 1967.
 Stephen Stills brought in Byrds guitarist David Crosby for the gig, which also caused tension within the Byrds camp.

 "Actually, the reason I initially left the group was because I didn't want to do the Johnny Carson Tonight Show," Young told Mojo in 1995.
 "I thought it was belittling what the Buffalo Springfield was doing.
 That audience wouldn't have understood us.
 We'd have been just a f---in' curiosity to them."

 He left the band for the final time after a show at the Long Beach Arena in California.
-"I just couldn't handle it towards the end," said Young.
+"I just couldn't handle it towards the end," Young later explained.
 "It wasn't me scheming on a solo career, it wasn't anything but my nerves.
 Everything started to go to f---ing fast.
 It was going crazy, joining and quitting, joining and quitting again.
 I began to feel like I didn't have to answer or obey anyone.
 I'd quit, then I`d come back 'cos it sounded so good.
 I just wasn't mature enough to deal with it."